What’s life insurance?

 Basic life insurance offered through your work is often tied to a multiple of your salary.
 Some employers offer the ability to apply for additional optional insurance.

-In situations where this isn’t available, Canada Life’s portable life insurance available to members of some of our group plans, may be a great alternative.
+In situations where this isn’t available, Canada Life’s Freedom to Choose™ life, critical illness and accident insurance, available to members of some of our group plans, may be a great alternative.
 It’s optional insurance that’s available to plan members at group rates.
 Members can keep their coverage until age 85, even if they leave their group plan.

 What’s a life insurance rider?